silence-laboratories/openfinance-loanshark/README.md

 Description: This endpoint fetches financial information.
 The request body must include a sessionId.
 Response: Returns the FI fetch response.

-##### FIU Decrypt API

-Endpoint: `/api/v1/fiu-decrypt`

-Method: POST

-Description: This endpoint decrypts financial information.
-The request body must include a sessionId and encryptedFI.
-This replicates the decryption done by the FIU.
-This fetches the FIP and FIU keys from the DB based on sessionId to perform decryption.
-Response: Returns the decrypted XML data.

-Sequence of making API calls

-Step 1: Make a request to the Create Consent API to initiate a consent request.
-Step 2: Use the consent handle received from the previous step to make a POST request to the Consent Handle API.
-Step 3: Fetch the consent details using the Consent Fetch API.
-Step 4: Initiate an FI request using the FI Request API with the necessary consent details (consentId and digitalSignature).
-Step 5: Encrypt the FI data using the FIP Encryption API.
-Step 6: Fetch the encrypted FI data using the FI Fetch API.
-Step 7: Finally, decrypt the FI data using the FIU Decrypt API

 You can find the Postman collection and environment [here](https://documenter.getpostman.com/view/13895199/2sB2qdh1Bq)